omniphx/forrest/README.md

 ```

 ### XML format
-Change the request/response format to XML with the `format` key.
+Change the request/response format to XML with the `format` key or make it default in your config file.

 ```php
 Forrest::describe('Account',['format'=>'xml']);